-Singapore has a unique approach to public healthcare, where patients co-pay for most of their medical expenses through contributions to a mandatory savings plan.
-Unfortunately, only citizens or permanent residents can access this care.
-Therefore, the majority of expats in Singapore take out private health insurance or have it provided by their employer as part of their expat package.
+Singapore has a unique approach to public healthcare whereby patients co-pay for most of their medical expenses through contributions to a mandatory savings plan.
+Unfortunately, only citizens or permanent residents can access this care, which is why most expats in Singapore take out private health insurance or have it provided by their employer as part of their expat package.

-For expats living in Singapore, a good international health insurance plan is advisable to ensure continued access to quality healthcare and to avoid expensive medical fees.
+For expats living in Singapore, a good international health insurance plan is advisable to ensure continued access to quality healthcare and to avoid out-of-pocket medical fees.

 Those moving to Singapore for work are likely to have private health insurance included as part of their relocation package.
 Regardless, it is wise to carefully check the terms of any health insurance policy to ensure that it provides adequate cover to meet each individual’s needs.